BP, Rolls-Royce drive Britain's FTSE higher as earnings impress

 "None of this may happen, but for those relying on investment income, it is a kick up the backside that it must be properly diversified.
 Cuts in tobacco and oil dividends may well come and we have all been warned," he added.

-Earnings from Centrica sent the stock up 2.3 percent as Britain's largest energy supplier announced an increase to its electricity prices despite losing another 485,000 customers since May.
+Earnings from Centrica sent the stock up 2.1 percent, with Britain's largest energy supplier announcing an increase to its electricity prices despite losing another 485,000 customers since May.

 Analysts at Shore Capital pointed to a strong balance sheet but a "relatively paltry" interim dividend.
 "Stronger second half should see a more generous final dividend, we think," they wrote in a note.

-A late laggard was roadside recovery and motor insurance company AA which fell 13 percent to a record low, weighing on mid-caps, after Executive Chairman Bob Mackenzie was fired for gross misconduct.
-The firm also lowered its full-year forecasts.

-"Some of the key metrics are generally encouraging, although that may be lost today," said Liberum analysts.
-"The transformation may have taken longer but there is tangible evidence of improvement."

-Mid-cap lender CYBG gained 9.1 percent, the top boost to European banks after confirming its full-year targets, and saying costs for the full year would be at least 10 million pounds lower than previously thought.
+Mid-cap lender CYBG gained 7.1 percent after confirming its full-year targets, and saying costs for the full year would be at least 10 million pounds lower than previously thought.

+"Overall this is a good quarter for CYBG but we continue to expect that margins will remain under pressure with Standard Variable Rates amongst the highest in the sector," said KBW analysts.

-Shares in hedge fund Man Group climbed 4.4 percent, putting the stock among the best-performing in Europe and helping financial services outperform, after assets under management rose 19 percent in the first half.
+Shares in hedge fund Man Group climbed 4.4 percent, putting the stock among the best-performing in Europe, after assets under management rose 19 percent in the first half.